-What couples look for in an egg donor?
+A fertility doctor explains what couples look for in an egg donor

 Deciding to pursue egg donation is a very difficult decision to make.
 It can take years, and even then, after it happens, partners may not feel the same way about egg donation.